danielbolan/danielbolan.github.io/content/posts/topographic-halftone-patterns.md

 data = np.abs(data) / (contour_distance / 2)
 ```

-Because I wanted to make sure that contours never completely disappeared nor got completely filled in, I made sure to overshoot the \[0-1\] range a bit and than clamped, so the elevation function ends up looking a bit like:
+Because I wanted to make sure that contours never completely disappeared nor got completely filled in, I made sure to overshoot the \[0-1\] range a bit and then clamped it so the elevation function ends up looking a bit like:

 ![Example of clamped ping-pong function](/img/topographic-halftone-patterns/pingpong.png)